ChelesteWang/hero/README.md

-# hero
+# HERO a magic lowcode

-a lowcode practice
+Perform a Lowcode practice

-use monorepo to build a lowcode system
+TODO: use monorepo to build a lowcode system

 ## tech stack
 - pnpm workspace